d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 - BEANGOV holders
 - BEANGOV LP providers
-- Addresses with staked BEAN in the DAO
+- Addresses with staked BEANGOV in the Coffeebean DAO

-For the other DAOs, a similar plan will be executed based on stake.
+For the other DAOs that had these kind of assets, a similar plan will be executed based on stake.

 ## Timeline

 Returning the assets will not be a quick or easy task.
 Tracking down long dormant or rekeyed addresses may prove difficult, and the sheer number of DAOs / assets / addresses will prove to be a challenge.
 I hope we can overcome it together.

-My current priority is to return the easiest assets, which are the governance tokens.
+My current priority is to return the easiest assets first, which are the governance tokens.
 FAME is already done and FRY / TREATS / COOP should also be relatively straightforward.

-For the Coffeebean & DEGEN assets, the next steps will be to document the provenance of NFTs and figure out a redistribution plan.
-I plead for your patience and cooperation in this matter.
+For the Coffeebean & DEGEN assets, the next steps will be a bunch of accounting: document the provenance of NFTs & other assets, track down owners when addresses can be verified to be impacted by MyAlgo, and finally figure out a redistribution plan.
+I plead for your patience and help in this matter.

+## Discussion

+You can join the [#downward-facing-daos]() channel in the Coffeebean Discord to discuss.

+You can shout at me [on the app formerly known as Twitter](https://twitter.com/intent/tweet?text=I%20knew%20you%20were%20a%20scoundrel%20%40d13_co%20%23downwardFacingDAOs).

 ## Closing Thoughts